 To Roth or not to Roth that is the question

 Roth IRA’s have an annual contribution limits that increase occasionally.
-At the time of writing this the limit is $5,500 or $6,500 if you are 50 years or older.
+At the time of writing this the limit is $7,000 or $8,000 if you are 50 years or over.

-If in retirement you foresee yourself having a lower tax rate then during your working life time then a traditional IRA may need to be considered.
-However, that does not necessary mean you will pay less in taxes.
+If in retirement you foresee yourself having a lower tax rate then during your working lifetime then a traditional IRA may need to be considered.
+However, that does not necessarily mean you will pay less in taxes.

 Actually with the lower tax rate you would need to pay taxes whereas with the Roth IRA you will not have to pay taxes as long as the distributions are eligible (Eligible when you have received 59 ½ and have held the account more than 5 years.